trueagi-io/minecraft-experiments/vla/README.md

         predicts the latent code, which is good for decoder, but this is not the same latent code, which is constructed by encoder.
       - This end-to-end fine-tuning doesn't seem like a good idea in such settings.

+  * vta_0_learn.py
+      - The same FactorizedVideoTransformer on top of the same autoencoders.
+      - Actions and two additional observations are added to visual features (duplicated for each 15x20 point without careful normalization).
+      - Jump are rare actions, and are badly predicted, because it is easier to always predict them as ~0, while errors in predicting 1's don't have impact on loss.
+Loss should be improved.
+      - Both training of next frame prediction together with action prediction and fine-tuning only for action prediction are available.
+      - === Dense Autoencoders ===
+      - Faster training, more compact transformer
+      - Overall loss: 0.00150, which is smaller than video prediction loss (possibly, actions help to predict video a little better?)
+      - Action prediction loss after fine-tuning: 0.0020 (overall loss is not reduced because of action features)
+      - From the first training attempt, the agent manages to achieve the goal (cutting wood) in non-complicated cases with and without fine-tuning on actions only.
+Orientation towards trees is far from perfect, and cutting leaves is excessive, birches are ignored (in contrast to oaks), but the behavior is quite stable.
+      - === Sparse Autoencoders ===
+      - Completely independent results on different features.
+      - Overall loss: 0.00034, which is worse than video prediction loss (most likely because sparse image features have smaller loss than action features).
+      - While sparse features outperformed dense features on video prediction, the behavior of the model trained on video+action prediction is similar to the case of dense features with some pros and cons (visually it seems less stable and less precise, but more complex).
+      - Fine-tuning on action prediction greatly decreases the loss.
+First, it narrows down to steady leaves cutting, but with further fine-tuning loss falls down to 0.00036, and the agent begins to cut wood (both oak and birch, although preferring oak and leaves).
+Although the action prediction loss is much smaller than in the case of dense features, the behavior is only marginally better (besides birches).
+        However, the model looks more promising for learning a wider spectrum of behavior.